frtibots/frtibgov-ots/_pages/reading-room/SurveysEmp/index.md

 ## Employee Surveys

-The Federal Employee Viewpoint Survey (FEVS) was administered from May 16, 2023, to July 14, 2023.
-During this open period, 177 FRTIB employees responded to the survey for an overall FRTIB response rate of 74.4%.
+The Federal Employee Viewpoint Survey (FEVS) was administered from May 20, 2024, to July 5, 2024.
+During this open period, 169 FRTIB employees responded to the survey for an overall FRTIB response rate of 75%.
 All FRTIB FEVS-eligible employees were encouraged to share their voice and participate in the annual survey.
 Below is a summary of our agency’s strengths, challenges, and areas of progress.

 ### Strengths

-FRTIB showed clear strengths in the areas of work-life balance, accountability, performance, and customer service.
+FRTIB showed clear strengths in the areas of employee wellness, employee experience, and performance.
 The below questions had the highest overall positive responses:

-- 96% of employees said employees in their work unit met the needs of their customers (Q20).
+•	97% of employees said the organization shares results (for example, town halls, email, distribution of reports) form the Federal Employee Viewpoint Survey (FEVS).
+(Q39)
-- 95% of employees felt employees in their work unit contribute positively to the agency performance (Q21).
+•	94% of employees felt the organization has prepared them for potential cybersecurity threats.
+(Q44)
-- 94% of employees said the organization shares results from the Federal Employee Viewpoint Survey (Q39).
+•	93% of employees said employees in their work unit meet the needs of our customers.
+(Q20)
-- 94% of employees felt supervisors support their need to balance work and other life issues (Q49).
+•	93% of employees said it is important that their work contribute to the common good.
+(Q90)
-- 93% of employees felt supervisors hold them accountable for achieving results (Q53).
+•	92% of employees felt supervisors supports their need to balance work and other life issues.
+(Q49)

-76 items overall identified as strengths (65% positive or higher).
+(65% positive or higher).

 ### Challenges

 While no items were identified as challenges (35% negative or higher responses), the below questions had the highest overall negative responses:

-- 29% of employees did not believe senior leaders generated high levels of motivation and commitment in the workplace (Q57).
+•	24% of employees did not believe management involves employees in decisions that affect their work.
+(Q66)
-- 24% of employees did not believe differences in performance were recognized in a meaningful way (Q17).
+•	21% of employees did not believe the results of this survey will be used to make the agency a better place to work.
+(Q47)
-- 24% of employees did not believe management involved employees in decisions that affect their work (Q66).
+•	21% of employees did not believe senior leaders generate high levels of motivation and commitment in the workforce.
+(Q57)
-- 22% of employees did not believe the results of the survey will be used to make the Agency a better place to work (Q47).
+•	20% of employees did not believe in their work unit, differences in performance are recognized in a meaningful way.
+(Q17)
-- 20% of employees believe arbitrary action, personal favoritism and/or political coercion were tolerated (Q45).
+•	19% of employees does not have a high level of respect for their organization’s senior leaders.
+(Q62)

 ### Areas of Progress

 There were several areas where FRTIB’s results improved from the previous year.
 The below questions had the greatest increases in positive responses:

-- 88% of employees felt protected from health and safety hazards on the job (Q36).
-This was a 21-point increase from the previous year.
+•	87% of employees felt the organization is successful at accomplishing its mission.
+(Q37) This was a 11-point increase from the previous year.
-- 81% of employees said the organization prepared them for potential physical security threats (Q43).
-This was an 18-point increase from the previous year.
+•	79% of employees felt their workload is reasonable.
+(Q5) This was a 7-point increase from the previous year.
-- 76% of employees felt employees in their work unit approach change as an opportunity (Q31).
-This was a 11-point increase from the previous year.
+•	74% of employees said they recommend the organization as a good place to work (Q46).
+This was a 6-point increase from the previous year.
-- 65% of employees felt satisfied with the information they receive from management on what’s going on in the organization (Q68).
-This was a 11-point increase from the previous year.
+•	64% or employees felt senior leaders maintain high standards of honesty and integrity.
+(Q58) This was a 6-point increase from the previous year.
-- 64% of employees said management makes effective changes to address challenges facing the organization (Q65).
-This was a 11-point increase from the previous year.
+•	58% of employees said the results of this survey will be used to make the agency a better place to work.
+(Q47) This was a 5-point increase from the previous year.

 The results received from the Federal Employee Viewpoint Surveys remain an important component of the Agency’s ongoing commitment to ensuring FRTIB is a great place to work and where great work gets done.
 The Agency will continue to analyze these results to build off our strengths and improve our challenge areas.

 __Most Recent:__ {% include file-list coll="pdf" folder="/reading-room/SurveysEmp" reverse=true format='title' dobutton=true count=1 -%}